 When I-580 was built in 1963, Caltrans and the Federal Highway Administration banned all trucks weighing more than 4.5 tons.
 Because of the truck ban on I-580, the vast majority of Oakland's freight-related traffic runs along I-880.
 Largely protected from this diesel-fueled traffic, the I-580 enjoys substantially cleaner air.

 In 1999, the California Trucking Association asked Caltrans to re-evaluate the ban because of increasing congestion on the I-880.
-In response to strong local opposition, Caltrans abandoned the study, and the ban continued.
-As a result, the I-580 remains the only interstate freeway in the nation that is not open to trucks1.
+In response to strong local opposition, Caltrans abandoned the study, and the ban continues to this day.

 While supporters of the truck ban credit the policy for creating a better quality of life in communities near I-580, opponents point out that rerouting diesel truck traffic onto I-880 has led to congestion and a greater burden on other communities.
 As it happens, the majority of people who live near the I-880 are people of color and those who are poor and working class.